Granvin Municipality: General information

+Granvin Municipality was established on 1 May 1891, however, there was a different municipality before that time with the same name.
 The parish of Graven was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-This new municipality was very large and it included two annexes to the parish: Ulvik and Eidfjord.
-On 1 January 1859, "Ulvik" became the main parish, so that Granvin and Eidfjord became annexes to Ulvik, and the name of municipality was changed accordingly.
+This new Graven Municipality was very large and it included two annexes to the main parish: Ulvik and Eidfjord.
+On 1 January 1859, the parish was re-aligned and the Ulvik Church became the main parish church, so that Graven (later spelled "Granvin") and Eidfjord became annexes to Ulvik.
+At the same time, the name of the large municipality was changed to Ulvik Municipality.

-On 1 May 1891, the municipality of Ulvik was divided into three parts by creating two new municipalities.
-The western annex (population: 1,331) became the new municipality of Granvin and the southeastern annex (population: 1,018) became the new municipality of Eidfjord.
-On 1 January 1964, the Lussand-Kvanndal area of Kinsarvik municipality (population: 72) was transferred to Granvin.
+On 1 May 1891, the large Ulvik Municipality was divided into three parts by creating two new municipalities.
+The western annex (population: 1,331) became the new Granvin Municipality and the southeastern annex (population: 1,018) became the new Eidfjord Municipality.

+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1964, the neighboring Kinsarvik Municipality was dissolved and its lands were transferred to other municipalities.
+On that date, the Lussand-Kvanndal area of the old Kinsarvik Municipality (population: 72) was transferred into Granvin Municipality.

-On 1 January 2020, the neighboring municipalities of Granvin and Voss were merged into a new large municipality called Voss.
+On 1 January 2020, Granvin Municipality and Voss Municipality were merged into a new, large Voss Municipality.
+Historically, Gravin Municipality was part of the old Hordaland county.
+On the same date the new Voss Municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the old Granvin farm (Grǫnvin) since the first Granvin Church was built there.
 The first element is grǫn which means "spruce".
 The last element is vin which means "meadow" or "pasture".
 The area is one of the few places in Western Norway that has spruce forests.

-The name of the parish was spelled as "Graven" before 1858.
+The name of the old Church of Norway parish was spelled as "Graven" before 1858.
 It was then spelled as "Granvin" from 1858 until 1891.
-When it became a separate municipality in 1891, the old spelling of "Graven" was used again briefly until 1898.
-Since 1898 the spelling of "Granvin" has been used.
+When it became a separate municipality in 1891, the old spelling of "Graven" was used again (briefly).
+On 1 April 1898, a royal resolution changed the spelling of the name of the municipality to Granvin.

+Granvin Municipality (Granvin herad) was one of the few municipalities in Norway that used the word herad instead of kommune in its name.
+Both Norwegian words can be translated to be "municipality", but herad is an older word that historically was only used for rural municipalities.
+Municipalities can choose to use one or the other, but most use the more modern kommune.
+From 1838 until the mid-20th century, most municipalities used herad or herred (using the Nynorsk or Bokmål spelling) for their name, but after some changes in the law on municipalities in the 1950s and onwards, most municipalities switched to kommune.
+All of the municipalities that use herad are located in the Hardanger region of Western Norway.